 This multilayered approach builds off successful efforts to ensure Maine businesses are implementing added health and safety precautions through detailed COVID-19 Prevention Checklists, which require a number of measures from increased sanitation to physical distancing procedures.

 FAQ For Travelers

 People who are not residents of Maine or states exempt from quarantine requirements will be asked if they seek lodging (described below) to sign a Certificate of Compliance PDF) indicating either that they have received a recent negative COVID-19 test result, that they will quarantine in Maine for 14 days (or the full duration of their stay if fewer than 14 days), or that they have already completed their quarantine in Maine.
 This compliance form must be provided to check-in at all Maine lodging, including but not limited to campgrounds, seasonal rentals, overnight camps, and other commercial lodging, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.

 Essential workers continue to be exempt from testing and quarantine requirements if they are traveling to Maine to perform essential work, or are from Maine and are traveling out-of-state for essential work and returning home.
-Essential workers that have not received a negative test result upon return to Maine must quarantine for 14 days when not at work.
+Essential workers that have not received a negative test result upon return to Maine must quarantine for 14 days when not performing essential work.
 And essential workers traveling to or from non-exempt states for purposes other than essential work (e.g., dropping off a child at college) are subject to the test or quarantine requirement.

 - Does every member of my household need to be tested before coming to Maine?
 (Updated 9/11/20)